2017 Griffin Queens Beast

 The plaster models can still be found, now housed at the Canadian Museum of History in Quebec, with replicas standing in Kew Gardens.
 The 1oz fine gold bullion coin has a face value of £100 and therefore is free from Capital Gains Tax.

-This is a brand new bullion coin issued b the Royal Mint.
+This is a gold bullion coin issued by the Royal Mint.
 Coins will be carefully packed loose unless you order ten or more coins, which may be packed into Royal Mint coin tubes.
-Should you wish to protect your coins further, they fit these coin capsules.

 Also known as gryphons, the Griffin is a well-known mythical beast mostly associated with Greek mythology but interestingly originated in Ancient India.
 The creature itself is a (nightmare-inducing) combination of a lion’s torso and back legs, head and claws of an Eagle and ears like that of a horse.
 Depending on the myth, some have the addition of wings, just in case you thought you could outrun one!
 It’s apt that the Royal Mint chose the Griffin to launch the series, as the creature does have links to gold itself.
 Stories tell how merchants travelling the silk road noticed fossils of the creature near to gold veins.
 This association with the yellow metal then developed its reputation for being able to find the location of the gold.
 Rumours were that their skill at finding gold combined with their strong beaks to prise the precious metal from the rocks.
 The creature’s nest was said to be built near to the gold source so the Griffin could guard its treasure with its ferocious body and sharp beak.
 In reality, these fossils are later been confirmed as belonging to the dinosaur Pentaceratops, but it hasn’t stopped the depiction of the ancient beast.
 With their reputation of wisdom and strength, the image of the Griffin has always been popularly used with heraldry.